On Propagation Characteristics of Reconfigurable Surface Wave Platform: Simulation and Experimental Verification: Results and Discussions

-As depicted in Fig.~\ref{Basic_3D_prototype}$(d)$, the pathway width $w_c$ is increased from $10{\rm mm}$ to $12{\rm mm}$ defined by the two single-layer metal walls.
-Fig.~\ref{Pathway_width1} illustrates the measured and simulated ${\rm S}_{21}$, and the simulated results for $w_c=14{\rm mm}$ and $16{\rm mm}$ with a fixed propagation distance of $d=50{\rm mm}$.
-The results indicate that the ${\rm S}_{21}$ curves shift to a lower frequency as the pathway width increases, and the optimal operating frequency of the surface changes from $25{\rm GHz}$ at $10{\rm mm}$ to $24.2{\rm GHz}$ at $12{\rm mm}$, then $23.7{\rm GHz}$ at $14{\rm mm}$ and $23{\rm GHz}$ at $16{\rm mm}$.
+As depicted in Fig.~\ref{Basic_3D_prototype}$(d)$, the pathway width $w_c$ is increased from $10\,{\rm mm}$ to $12\,{\rm mm}$ defined by two single-layer metal walls in the 3D-print resin platform.
+Fig.~\ref{Pathway_width1} illustrates the measured and simulated ${\rm S}_{21}$, and the simulated results for $w_c=14\,{\rm mm}$ and $16\,{\rm mm}$ with a fixed propagation distance of $d=50\,{\rm mm}$.
+The results indicate that the ${\rm S}_{21}$ curves shift to a lower frequency as the pathway width increases, and the optimal operating frequency of the surface changes from $25\,{\rm GHz}$ at $10\,{\rm mm}$ to $24.2\,{\rm GHz}$ at $12\,{\rm mm}$, then $23.7\,{\rm GHz}$ at $14\,{\rm mm}$ and $23\,{\rm GHz}$ at $16\,{\rm mm}$ respectively.
 Therefore, the pathway width and wavelength of the signal should be positively correlated.
-We can also see that the pathway width presents the frequency selectivity properties of the surface wave, and it is possible to filter and split the signal at different carrier frequencies by changing the pathway width on this reconfigurable surface.
+We can also foresee the frequency selectivity properties of the pathway width, and it is possible to filter and split the signal at different carrier frequencies by changing the pathway width on this reconfigurable surface.
 Additionally, we can observe that ${\rm S}_{21}$ decreases slightly with the increase of pathway width, which may be caused by the signal leakage at the transducer to the surface interface.
-It means that the width of the pathway should preferably be closer to the width of the transducer, which is $w_a=7.1{\rm mm}$ here, to minimize leakage.
+It means that the width of the pathway should preferably be closer to the width of the transducer, which is $w_a=7.1\,{\rm mm}$ here, to minimize leakage.

-\subsection{Reconfigurable pathway}
+\subsection{Reconfigurable Pathway}